-When using a rolling shutter sensor to capture an image, the light intensity indicates the total number of photons received throughout the duration of the exposure.
+When using a rolling shutter sensor to capture an image from a screen with PWM-induced flicker, the light intensity indicates the total number of photons received by a given row throughout the duration of the exposure.
 Fig. 3 shows the black (darker) and white (lighter) stripes created by the sensor rows, while recording an image in which PWM signals periodically turn the screen on and off.
 Examples of this phenomenon are shown in Fig. 6.
-ScreenID extracts PWM frequency by modeling the stripes produced by the flickering in terms of communication between screen and camera.
 Details pertaining to the modeling of the stripes and their use in computing the PWM frequency are presented in Section VI.